 It’s so easy to let teaching take over your life!
 But teachers who’ve learned to live with depression and anxiety say it’s important to set boundaries and establish routines.

-Krista Healy, a junior high teacher in Pennsylvania, says, “It helps to wake up and go to bed at the same time, eat routine lunches and set a schedule for after-school grading time and free time.
+One junior high teacher told us, “It helps to wake up and go to bed at the same time, eat routine lunches and set a schedule for after-school grading time and free time.
 For example, I will stay at school until 4:15 at the latest.
 After that I go home and have my free time and dinner.
 When I don’t stick to the schedule, I overwork myself and I can’t sleep, I eat poorly and I have headaches.”

 Robina Welch Coffrey, a teacher at Prague Public Schools in Oklahoma, concurs.
 “Between my obsessive compulsive disorder (OCD) and anxiety, I’ve found that having my plans well-written and being prepared with all my supplies helps me mentally, both beforehand and during the day.”